 Through AngelWorks, Holy Angels provides jobs in five social enterprises: Creative Arts (jewelry, ceramics, sewing, and painting), Culinary Arts (cookies, biscotti, and lasagna), Horticulture, Business Services (collating and shredding), and Holy Rhino Coffee (grinding and packaging).

-In 2016/17, Holy Angels seeks to take the AngelWorks program into the job training and supported employment realm, by utilizing the expertise of Program Director, Courtney Marston.
-Mrs. Marston holds a Master’s Degree in Rehabilitation Counseling and is leading the Job Training Division of AngelWorks.
-This program will offer: enterprise work readiness, vocational community readiness assessments, and community integrated job placement and coaching.
+In 2016/17, Holy Angels began the quest to take the AngelWorks Adult Day Program into the job training and supported employment realm.
+This program will offer enterprise work readiness, vocational community readiness assessments, and community-integrated job placement and coaching.